 An excellent road system makes Alberta easy to get around.
 Wide highway shoulders allow plenty of room for cyclists.
 Highways between major urban centres are 3 to 4 lanes in each direction.
 Secondary highways and rural routes are well maintained.

-Seatbelts must be worn at all times and it is against the law to use mobile phones while driving.
+Seatbelts must be worn at all times and it is against the law to use cellphones or mobile devices while driving.

 You must have a valid driver’s licence to drive legally in Canada.
 Your own is valid for up to 12 months.
 International Driving Permits from your home country are also valid for one year.

 If you are driving your own vehicle into Alberta, bring vehicle registration forms and a free Canadian Non-Resident Insurance Card from your insurance agent, or the policy itself.
 If you’re driving a rented car, bring a copy of the rental contract.

 Weather, construction and other activities result in different highway conditions across Alberta.
 For road conditions dial 511 or visit: